BURTools/burt/doc/JSON.md

 }
 ```

-The properties on this object are as follows:

 - `deploy` : `true` if the dependency should be deployed.
 This is ignored for static library dependencies and
   `true` by default for all others.
 - `link` : `true` if the dependency is a link-time dependency.
 This is ignored for `library` modules that are